-ICOM has a new dual-band (single band at a time) D-STAR mobile, the ID-4100 that supports the new “Terminal” and “Access Point” modes.
+ICOM has a dual band (single band at a time) D-STAR mobile, the ID-4100 that supports “Terminal” and “Access Point” modes.
 Terminal mode allows you to use the radio through a next generation ICOM G3 gateway to make contact with others around the world.
 Access Point mode allows you to provide a local “hotspot” to enable another radio to access the ICOM D-STAR network through the ID-4100.
 More information is available on the ICOM Web Site

-Kenwood’s new 2m, 220, 440 handie talkie, supporting multiple modes including FM, D-STAR, and APRS.
+Kenwood’s TH-D74 2m, 220, 440 handie-talkie, supporting multiple modes including FM, D-STAR, and APRS.
 More information is available on the: Kenwood Web Site See photo and brochure below:

 Update DV Dongle Software – Version 2.0